dhchenx/mmkit-features/doc/speech_features_extraction.md

 ## Audio Features Extraction

-This module aims to provide a framework to generate audio features from an audio file like `wav` file so the audio features can be used in the future.
+This module aims to provide a framework to generate audio features from an audio file like the `wav` file, so the audio features can be used in the future.

 The audio file has several characteristics such as volume, ZeroCR, and MFCC.